Icelandic summer is calling you for an adventure. | Check this out!

 Thorsmork campsite in Iceland

-Þórsmörk Slyppugil a fantastic and tranquil campsite open from June till September with great facilities.
+Þórsmörk Slyppugil: A fantastic and tranquil campsite open from June to September with great facilities.
 A start and end to many of Thorsmork’s best hiking trails.

 Price: 1300 ISK per adult per night + 500 ISK for a shower.